bermeb/weeklycart-pwa/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint
+- `npm test` - Run tests (placeholder)

+## 🔄 CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+- **Automated Testing**: Runs on all branches for linting, tests, and builds
+- **Automated Deployment**: Deploys to production when changes are pushed to `main`
+- **Quality Gates**: Deployment only occurs if all tests pass

+The pipeline includes:
+- Code checkout
+- Node.js setup
+- Dependency installation
+- ESLint code linting
+- Test execution
+- Production build
+- Webhook-based deployment (main branch only)

 ## 🏗️ Built With